peterhinch/micropython-async/gps/README.md

 ## 4.1 Files

- * `as_GPS_time.py` Supports the `GPS_Timer` class.
+ * `as_tGPS.py` The library.
+Supports the `GPS_Timer` class.
+ * `as_GPS_time.py` Test scripts for above.

 ## 4.2 GPS_Timer class Constructor

 This takes the following arguments:
  * `gps` An instance of the `AS_GPS` (read-only) or `GPS` (read/write) classes.
  * `pps_pin` An initialised input `Pin` instance for the PPS signal.
+ * `led` Default `None`.
+If an `LED` instance is passed, this will toggle each time a PPS interrupt is handled.

 ## 4.3 Public methods

-With the exception of `delta` these return immediately.
+These return immediately.
 Times are derived from the GPS PPS signal.
 These functions should not be called until a valid time/date message and PPS signal have occurred: await the `ready` coroutine prior to first use.
-These functions do not check this for themselves to ensure fast return.

  * `get_secs` No args.
 Returns a float: the period past midnight in seconds.
  * `get_t_split` No args.
 Returns time of day tuple of form (hrs: int, mins: int, secs: float).

+## 4.4 Public coroutines

+ * `ready` No args.
+Pauses until  a valid time/date message and PPS signal have occurred.
  * `set_rtc` No args.
 Sets the Pyboard RTC to GPS time.
+Coro pauses for up to 1s as it waits for a PPS pulse.
  * `delta` No args.
 Returns no. of μs RTC leads GPS.
-This method blocks for up to a second.
+Coro pauses for up to 1s.

-## 4.4 Public coroutines

- * `ready` No args.
-Pauses until  a valid time/date message and PPS signal have occurred.
  * `calibrate` Arg: integer, no. of minutes to run default 5.
 Calibrates the Pyboard RTC and returns the calibration factor for it.
+This coroutine sets the RTC (with any existing calibration removed) and measures its drift with respect to the GPS time.
+This measurement becomes more precise as time passes.
+ It calculates a calibration value at 10s intervals and prints progress information.
+When the calculated calibration factor is repeatable within 1 digit (or the spcified time has elapsed) it terminates.
+Typical run times are on the order of two miutes.

 Achieving an accurate calibration factor takes time but does enable the Pyboard RTC to achieve timepiece quality results.
-Note that calibration is lost on power down: solutions are either to use an RTC backup battery or to store the calibration factor in a file and re-apply it on startup.
+Note that calibration is lost on power down: solutions are either to use an RTC backup battery or to store the calibration factor in a file (or in code) and re-apply it on startup.

-The coroutine calculates the calibration factor at 10 second intervals and will return early if three consecutive identical calibration factors are calculated.
-Note that, because of the need for precise timing, this coroutine blocks at intervals for periods of up to one second.

 # 5. Supported Sentences